ezekielkibiego/Phoenix-Security-Solutions/README.md

 Phoenix Security Solutions(PSS)

 # Description
-The primary goal of this project is to present a credible platform whereby any one with a suggestion
+The primary goal of this project is to present a credible platform whereby any one with a suggestion on how a particular crime can be subverted to bring up the idea.